cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/concepts/what-is-defense-in-depth.md

 ## What is recursive DNS?

+Recursive DNS refers to when one DNS server checks other DNS servers to resolve a query.

 For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/dns/what-is-recursive-dns/).

 ## What is 1.1.1.1?

+1.1.1.1 is Cloudflare's free, fast, and secure public DNS resolver.

-For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/).
+For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) and [1.1.1.1 documentation](/1.1.1.1/).

 ## What is a secure web gateway (SWG)?

+A secure web gateway (SWG) is a cyber security product that protects company data and enforces security policies.

+{{<glossary-definition term_id="Cloudflare Gateway" prepend="Cloudflare's secure web gateway is called Gateway. ">}}

-For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/access-management/what-is-a-secure-web-gateway/).
+For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/access-management/what-is-a-secure-web-gateway/) and [Gateway documentation](/cloudflare-one/policies/gateway/).

 ## What is HTTPS inspection?

+HTTPS inspection (also known as TLS decryption) is the process of filtering traffic by decrypting incoming traffic, inspecting it, then re-encrypting the traffic as it egresses.

 For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/security/what-is-https-inspection/).

 ## What is data loss prevention (DLP)?

+Data loss prevention checks for sensitive data sent in uploads and downloads.

+{{<glossary-definition term_id="Cloudflare Data Loss Prevention (DLP)">}}

-For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/access-management/what-is-dlp/).
+For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/access-management/what-is-dlp/) and [DLP documentation](/cloudflare-one/policies/data-loss-prevention/).

 ## What is a cloud access security broker (CASB)?

+A cloud access security broker protects cloud services from security threats.

+{{<glossary-definition term_id="Cloudflare CASB">}}

-For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/access-management/what-is-a-casb/).
+For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/access-management/what-is-a-casb/) and [CASB documentation](/cloudflare-one/applications/scan-apps/).

 ## What is browser isolation?

+Browser isolation prevents users from interacting directly with malicious websites by rendering pages in an isolated browser offsite.

+{{<glossary-definition term_id="Cloudflare Browser Isolation">}}

-For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/access-management/what-is-browser-isolation/).
+For more information, refer to the [Learning Center](https://www.cloudflare.com/learning/access-management/what-is-a-casb/) and [Browser Isolation documentation](/cloudflare-one/policies/browser-isolation/).